Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Existence of cyclic dilations

 \subsection{Lefschetz fibrations}

-This subsection is devoted to the proof of Theorem \ref{theorem:Lefschetz}, which allows us to get new examples Liouville manifolds which admit cyclic dilations in terms of known ones.
-The argument here is a slight variation of those in Section 7 of $\cite{ss}$ and Section 5.3 of $\cite{jz}$.
+This subsection is devoted to the proof of Theorem \ref{theorem:Lefschetz}, which allows us to get new examples Liouville manifolds which admit cyclic dilations in terms of the known ones.
+The argument here is a slight variation of those in $\cite{ss}$, Section 7 and $\cite{jz}$, Section 5.3.

-We use the general set up of Section 7 of $\cite{ss}$.
-Let $\pi:M\rightarrow\mathbb{C}$ be an exact symplectic Lefschetz fibration, which means that its smooth fibers $F$ are completions of Liouville doomains $\overline{F}$.
+We use the general set up of $\cite{ss}$, Section 7.
+Let $\pi:M\rightarrow\mathbb{C}$ be an exact symplectic Lefschetz fibration, which means that its smooth fibers $F$ are completions of Liouville domains $\overline{F}$.
 More explicitly, we require that \begin{itemize} \item For some almost complex structure $J\in\mathcal{J}(M)$, the map $\pi$ is $(J,j)$-holomorphic, where $j$ is the standard complex structure on $\mathbb{C}$. \item $\pi$ has finitely many isolated critical points, so that each singular fiber contains at most one critical point, and the almost complex structure $J$ is locally integrable near each of these critical points. \item There is a relatively open compact subset $\overline{M}\subset M$, so that its complement $M\setminus\overline{M}$ is identified with

 where $T=(\mathbb{R}\times F)/(t,x)\sim(t-1,\mu(x))$ is the mapping torus, with $\mu$ being the total monodromy of $\pi$.
 By construction, $\overline{M}$ is a manifold with corners, which coincides with the Liouville domain associated to $M$ up to deformation once the corners are rounded off. \item Fix the choice of a trivialization of the canonical bundle $K_M$, which induces a trivialization of $K_F$, the canonical bundle of the fiber. \end{itemize}